jcalazan/docker-django-local/README.md

 - For the `youtube-audio-dl` project, the `manage.py` file is in the project root, that's why I set that path as the 'working_dir`.
 - You can run Django management commands inside the `django` container by prepending `fig run django` (e.g. `fig run django python manage.py migrate`).
 - By default, everything run as `root` in the Docker containers.
+- The `sleep` part in the command is to make sure the PostgreSQL service is ready to accept the connections before running a command that depends on it (see https://github.com/docker/compose/issues/374).